Victor Feddersen

-Victor Feddersen (born 31 January 1968) is a Danish competition rower, Olympic champion and world record holder.
+Victor Alexander Feddersen (born 31 January 1968) is a Danish former competition rower, Olympic champion and world record holder.
+He was born in Gentofte and active in rowing between 1985 and 2000.

 Feddersen won a gold medal in lightweight coxless four at the 1996 Summer Olympics.
 He was member of the Gold Four that set a world record in 1999, with the time 5:45.60 (on 2000 metres).

+After his career Feddersen got engaged in organisational work in Danmarks Idrætsforbund.